The four dimensional Yang--Mills partition function in the vicinity of the vacuum

 \section{Appendix: There is no good measure in infinite dimensions}

 For completeness we recall the following simple but important general fact about measures in infinite dimensions.
-Perhaps this no-go result demonstrates in the sharpest way the existence of a ``demarcation line'' between finite and infinite dimensional integration.
+Perhaps this no-go result demonstrates in the sharpest way the existence of a deep chasm between finite and infinite dimensional integration.
 We also refer to the excellent survey book \cite{joh-lap} to gain a broader picture.

 Let $(X,\mu)$ be any measure space.
 As a very basic demand in measure theory the measure $\mu$ is always assumed to be {\it $\sigma$-additive} i.e. $\mu (\sqcup_iA_i)=\sum_i\mu(A_i)$ to hold for all countable collection of pairwise disjoint measurable subsets $A_1,A_2,.\:.\:.\subset X$.
 If $X$ admits further structures, further natural assumptions can be imposed on a measure.
 If $X$ can be given the structure of a Banach space for instance, then mimicing the properties of the Lebesgue measure in finite dimensions, one can further demand $\mu$ to be (i) {\it positive} i.e. $0\leqq\mu (U)\leqq +\infty$ for every open subset $\emptyset\subseteqq U\subseteqq X$; (ii) {\it locally finite} i.e. every point $x\in X$ has an open neighbourhood $N_x\subseteqq X$ such that $-\infty<\mu (N_x)<+\infty$; (iii) and finally {\it translation invariant} that is for every measurable subset $\emptyset\subseteqq A \subseteqq X$ and every vector $x\in X$ the translated set $x+A$ is measurable and $\mu (x+A)=\mu (A)$ holds.